-*The following Scriptures present clearly that a day begins at sunrise:
+The following Scriptures present that a day begins at sunrise:

-Matthew 28:1 – “Now late [end, Greek: opse] on [unto, Greek: eis] the Sabbath day, as it began to dawn toward [unto, Greek: eis] the first day of the week, came Mary Magdalene and the other Mary to see the sepulcher.”
+- Matthew 28:1 reveals, “Now late on the sabbath day, as it began to dawn toward the first day of the week, came Mary Magdalene and the other Mary to see the sepulchre” (ASV 1901, emp. added).

 Genesis 1 shows that the day consisting of day and night is one that starts at sunrise.

-*Also notice these passages confirming the day starts before sunset when a day goes on through sunset into evening:
+These passages confirm the day starts before sunset when a day goes on through sunset into the evening:

-John 20:19 – “When therefore it was evening [nightfall, Greek: opsios], on that day, the first day of the week, and when the doors were shut where the disciples were, for fear of the Jews, Jesus came and stood in the midst, and said unto them, ‘Peace be unto you.’”
-See, “on that day” is referring to the day when Christ rose on the morning of the 1st day of the week and now it is the same day called “evening”.
-According to this passage, the first day of the week was day and then by night.
+- John 20:19 tells, “When therefore it was evening [nightfall, Greek: opsios], on that day, the first day of the week, and when thedoorswere shut where the disciples were, for fear of the Jews, Jesus came and stood in the midst, and said unto them, ‘Peace be unto you.'”

-Did not Mary Magdalene come unto Jesus’ tomb on the 1st day of the week when it was dark according to John 20:1?
+Did not Mary Magdalene come unto Jesus’s tomb on the first day of the week when it was dark according to John 20:1?

 Did not all Jews at this time believe that day was from sunset to sunset?

-No. The idea that a day was sunset to sunset came from man’s tradition and thinking regarding Leviticus 23:32 where the Day of Atonement was to be held on the 10th day of the 7th month, but the Sabbath began on the 9th because the Sabbath was to be kept on this occasion from evening unto evening.
-Even in this passage from Leviticus, one can easily notice the reference to two different days, the 9th day and the 10th day of the month, and it speaks of the sunset of the 9th day being the time to start the Sabbath for the 10th day.
+- No. The idea that a day was sunset to sunset came from man’s tradition and thinking based upon Leviticus 23:32 where the Day of Atonement was held on the tenth day of the seventh month, but the Sabbath began on the ninth because the Sabbath was kept on this occasion from evening unto evening.
+Even in this passage from Leviticus, one can easily notice the reference to two different days, the ninth day and the tenth day of the month.
+Leviticus 23:32 speaks of the sunset of the ninth day being the time to start the Sabbath for the tenth day.
 Evidently, a day did not start at sunset and this was a special occasion of simply keeping the high sabbath for the Day of Atonement.
-The regular Mosaic day began with the rise of day through the setting of the evening (Gen. 1, Ex.
-12:18 18:13, Lev.
-6:20).
+The regular Mosaic day began with the rise of day through the setting of the evening (Gen 1: Exod 12:18; 18:13: Lev 6:20).